 Two examples of SETA feedback reports addressing learning programme approval and a free alignment matrix tool.
-Skills providers can avoid common errors by referring to precedents and ensuring they are correctly prepared.
+Skills development providers avoid common errors by referring to precedents to ensure they are correctly prepared.

 In South Africa, we train to increase employability, career progression, economic development and to foster a more inclusive society.

-The incentivised nature of the learning sector means that it can be attractive to entrepreneurs looking for business opportunity but who have no background (and potentially backbone!) in the field of learning.
+The learning sector is highly incentivised.
+This means that it can be attractive to entrepreneurs looking for a business opportunity but who have no background (and potentially backbone!) in the field of learning.

-To meet development objectives requires conformity to standards and an understanding of learning conventions.
+Meeting development objectives requires conformity to standards and an understanding of the learning conventions.

 SETA Programme Evaluation Reports

 - Firstly reports list why providers failed the accreditation process

 - Then the reports advise how to resolve compliance issues.